 Almost all of this will happen automatically.
 Despite the creative underlying system, it should feel like a normal payment network.

 Bob wants to send money to Jane on the Lightning Network, so he opens a node and connects it to Jane’s node.
 He puts 0.5BTC into the connection.
 This information goes on the blockchain as the first snapshot.
-If it were written in words, the information would say something like “Bob has 0.5BTC and Jane has 0BTC”.
+If it was written in words the information would say something like “Bob has 0.5BTC and Jane has 0BTC”.

 Then Bob sends 0.25BTC to Jane.
 But instead of going to all the trouble of actually moving money around, or sending information to the main bitcoin blockchain, the Lightning Network simply updates to say “Bob has 0.25BTC and Jane has 0.25BTC.”

 This is what makes the Lightning Network so nimble.
 It doesn’t actually need to transfer information to the blockchain except when the bank vault itself is accessed, which only happens when a node is opened, closed or when someone wants to “top up” their Lightning account.

 Other than this, payments can happen at the speed of data and be completed in a fraction of a second.
 It doesn’t actually move money, it simply changes who can access the money that’s already there, and how much they can access.
 In the digital world, this is the exact same thing.

 But as you might have realised, this means the system needs to be full of money.
 A connector wallet might not be able to bounce along a transaction if it doesn’t have enough money to pass it through.
 This is a downside, but the nature of the network means it might not be as crippling as it sounds.